This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Sourdough Bread Baking Terminology (In Alphabetical Order)

 Active (Ripe) Starter – An active starter is one that has been allowed to rise after a feeding to reach its peak (or has just started to fall again).
 It will look very bubbly.
-The time it takes starter to mature will depend on how often you’ve been using your starter, the ratio of starter to the flour and water you’ve added for the feeding, and how warm your kitchen is.
+The time it takes starter to mature will depend on the strength of your starter, the ratio of starter to the flour and water you’ve added for the feeding, and how warm the water and your kitchen are.

-All-Purpose Flour – All-purpose flour is a refined flour because the germ and bran have been removed before milling.
-It is suitable for most baking projects.
-It has less protein (10%-12% protein) than bread flour, which means more strength will need to be developed in a dough made with this kind of flour.
+All-Purpose Flour – All-purpose flour is a refined flour because the germ and bran have been removed in the milling process.
+It is suitable for many baking projects but may not have enough strength for certain breads.
+It has less protein than bread flour at 10%-12% protein.

-Ambient Temperature – The ambient temperature is the temperature of the air in your kitchen which will affect the temperature of your dough.
-You can measure ambient temperature with an ambient thermometer or measure dough temperature with a digital instant-read thermometer for greater consistency in your baking.
+Ambient Temperature – The ambient temperature (room temperature) is the temperature of the air in your kitchen which will affect the temperature of your dough.
+You can measure ambient temperature with an ambient thermometer.

-Autolyse – An autolyse (pronounced “auto-lease”) is a time of rest after you mix just the flour and water together, before any other ingredients are added.
+Autolyse – An autolyse (pronounced “auto-lease”) is a time of rest after the flour and water are mixed together, before any other ingredients are added.
 Autolysis gives the flour time to absorb the water properly to kickstart gluten development and to give your bread better flavor.
 Different recipes will call for different autolyse lengths.

 Baguette – A baguette is a long, thin, oval-shaped loaf of bread, usually over one foot long.
 Here is one way to shape a baguette.